 Product Liability.
 As a result of the 2017 cybersecurity incident, we offered TrustedID® Premier, a credit file monitoring and identity theft protection product, for free to all eligible U.S. consumers who signed up through January 31, 2018.
+In late 2018, the Company extended the free credit monitoring services for an additional twelve months for eligible consumers impacted by the 2017 cybersecurity incident by providing them the opportunity to enroll in Experian® IDNotifyTM at no cost.
 We also provided free credit reports and scores, credit monitoring and identity theft protection for twenty four months to impacted consumers in Canada and the U.K. We have recorded the expenses necessary to provide this service to those who signed up.
-Through December 31, 2017, we recorded \$50.7 million of product costs in selling, general and administrative expenses in the accompanying Consolidated Statements of Income.
-In 2018, the Company extended the free credit monitoring services for an additional twelve months for eligible consumers impacted by the 2017 cybersecurity incident by providing them the opportunity to enroll in Experian® IDNotifyTM at no cost.
-We recorded \$20.4 million related to these services in selling, general, and administrative expenses in the accompanying Consolidated Statements of Income for the twelve months ended December 31, 2018.
+The remaining product liability balance at December 31, 2019 and 2018 was not material to the Consolidated Financial Statements